Campos Basin, Brazil

 The subsea activity was a challenge and required high-performance equipment in deeper water.
 An efficient subsea system was required to combine production from multiple fields.
 It was also required to perform gas and oil separation and minimise slugging and hydration risks.

-The subsea systems for phase one involved ten EVD trees with FMC subsea control modules, two production manifolds, two artificial lift manifolds and six separation boosting systems (ESP).
+The subsea systems for phase one involved ten EVDTs with FMC subsea control modules, two production manifolds, two artificial lift manifolds and six separation boosting systems (ESP).
 It also involved the installation of 15 pipeline end terminations (PLETs), 26 rigid jumpers, 18 subsea control modules and ALM, 36 steel hydraulic flying leads, 42 electric flying leads, seven umbilical termination assemblies (UTA), eight multi-phase flowmeters (MPFM), topside control systems (HPU and MCS), a workover riser and an intervention and workover control system (IWOCS).

 The development of BC-10 is based on subsea oil and gas separation and subsea pumping.
 Phase one involved nine producing wells and one gas injector well.
 Shell used advanced technology to cope with the challenges of the project.

 The project needed an economic design for linking productions from different reservoirs to the central facility.
 It involved a vertical caisson separator system developed by FMC and Shell.
 The separator had an artificial lift (AL) and subsea gas and oil separation system.
-A 300ft caisson, which consisted of a cylindrical cyclonic gas and liquid separator and a 1,500hp electrical submersible pump, was driven into the seabed.
+A 300ft caisson, which included a cylindrical cyclonic gas and liquid separator and a 1,500hp electrical submersible pump, was driven into the seabed.

 Global Santa Fe’s Arctic 1 drilled the development wells.
 In 2007 VectoGray, a GE Oil and Gas business company, was awarded a contract for the MS-700 slimbore subsea wellhead systems and 42in liners.

 V&M do Brasil provided anti-corrosion and flow assurance coating requirements for the project.
 The hybrid subsea pump and steel tube production control umbilicals were supplied by Oceaneering.
-Transocean and Halliburton are also involved in the project.
+Transocean and Halliburton were also involved in the project.